tabvn/video-streaming-service/camera_human_detecting_and_warning.md

-# Add human detecting in camera and send warrning, alert to user.
+# Add human detecting in camera and send warning message to user.

 my idea is white we live streaming video in camera to server and keep it for user watching as live and also saved a record if user ticked to "save video history" and also we read every frame in video and use OpenCV to decode in that frame if that is contain a human durring a time, or Dog, cat .... then send a warning to user (email, realtime on web, notification on mobile app, sms ...)